CgrantClassics/CameronGrant/_posts/2021-03-16-foray-into-wikidata.markdown

 ![WikiData query for "Roman Empire", "female", "Gaul"](/CameronGrant/Assets/Locusta_Query.png)
 ![WikiData query for "Roman Empire", "female", "Hispania"](/CameronGrant/Assets/Melania_Query.png)

 Clearly narrower searches return far fewer results.
-In the WikiDate-verse there are only two women who are tagged as having been born in these provinces during the period of the Empire: Locusta in Gaul (Nero's court poisoner and trainer of poisoners extraordinare!) and Melania the Elder in Hispania.
+In the WikiData-verse there are only two women who are tagged as having been born in these provinces during the period of the Empire: Locusta in Gaul (Nero's court poisoner and trainer of poisoners extraordinare!) and Melania the Elder in Hispania.

 ## Final Thoughts